 Our program is a three-year experience that follows two years of pediatric preliminary training.
 We are a categorical program and applicants only need to apply through NRMP/ERAS to our child neurology program.
-Two applicants are selected each year for this multi-disciplinary training program.
+Three applicants are selected each year for this multi-disciplinary training program.
 With the combined excellence of neuroscience and pediatrics, Barrow Neurological Institute at Phoenix Children’s Hospital allows the trainee a variety of educational experiences.

 The first year of training (PGY-3) emphasizes the evaluation and management of the patient with rotations in adult neurology, neuro-rehabilitation, and outpatient neurology experiences with patients who have a variety of neurological disorders.

 The second year of training (PGY-4) complements the clinical experience of the first year by providing instruction and experience in pediatric neuroscience.
 The year consists of rotations through neuropathology, neurophysiology, and specialty clinics.

 During the third year (PGY-5), the resident completes clinical training.
 The year consists of additional rotations in their areas of interest and specialty clinics.
 The PGY-5 resident assumes additional mentoring responsibilities to the PGY-3s and PGY-4s as well as rotators/medical students coming through our program.